Adamkadaban/CTFs/HTB/Legacy/README.md

 ### rdp
 * I tried out some exploits here that were on searchsploit, but it looked like rdp maybe wasn't actually up and running on the machine?
+* One of the exploits I tried out is in this writeup directory if you'd like to try for yourself

 ### smb